 Essentially, we can become addicted emotionally or physically to basically anything, since it is actually the chemicals in our body that we mobilize when we engage in addictive behavior that we become addicted to (and not the addictive habit itself).

-Becoming Aware of Addiction: What Are The Causes?
+Becoming Aware of Addiction: The Root Causes of Addiction

 We may not be aware of why we are drawn to certain addictions and could be pursuing them unconsciously.
 Other times, we are aware of our addiction but are unable to stop the cycle of addiction.